TrailTrack

 Did You Know?

-• The name derives from the Irish Carraig an tSeabhaic, meaning 'Rock of the Hawk', a reference to the birds of prey that hunt across the southern slopes of the Fews.
+• The name is derived from the Irish Carraig an tSeabhaic, meaning 'Rock of the Hawk', a nod to the birds of prey that frequent the thermal updrafts around its craggy heights.

 Have you walked this?